Dr. Tim Query

 ¨ Insurance Studies Scholarships

 Dr. Query joined the faculty at NMSU in 2006.
-He teaches a variety of insurance courses including employee benefits, life and health insurance, and property and liability insurance.
+He teaches a variety of insurance courses including employee benefits, life and health insurance, and business risk management.

 J. Tim Query and Risa Kumazawa.
 2011.
 Examining the Impact of Issuing Driver's Licenses to Undocumented Immigrants and Other Socioeconomic Factors on the Percentage of Uninsured Motorists Journal of Insurance Regulation, vol. 30: 265-285